chenxingqiang/jax-ml/doc/modules/array_api.rst

 .. note::
-    Currently, only `cupy.array_api`, `numpy.array_api`, `cupy`, and `PyTorch` are known to work with scikit-learn's estimators.
+    Currently, only `cupy.array_api`, `numpy.array_api`, `cupy`, and `PyTorch` are known to work with jax-learn's estimators.

 Example usage
 =============